TEyeD: Over 20 million real-world eye images with Pupil, Eyelid, and Iris 2D and 3D Segmentations, 2D and 3D Landmarks, 3D Eyeball, Gaze Vector, and Eye Movement Types: Baseline Evaluations

 \textbf{Generalisation across eye trackers.} To highlight some of the advantages that come with this large data set, in our first baseline experiment we analyzed the generalization performance for \textbf{landmark regression} and \textbf{semantic segmentation} across different eye trackers.
 Note that cross-eye-tracker generalization poses a key challenge for eye-tracking manufacturers for the mentioned tasks, since, as of now, changing eye-tracking devices involves the manual annotation of images generated by the new device.

-In our experiment, we split the data into a validation and training set.
-This is done by assigning 50\% of the recordings into each set, excluding the hold back images (6,379,400 from the eye trackers Look! and Enke GmbH) which are used for the final evaluation.
-In order to avoid the same subjects in the training and validation set, whole recordings were always assigned to either the training or the validation set.
+In our experiment, we apply a leave-one-out cross validation, i.e., the data from every, but one, eye tracker is used for training.
+Data from the omitted eye tracker serves as the validation set.
+Additionally, we ensure that data from all the other eye trackers is also contained in the validation set.
+As a final step, the mean value for the F1 score as well as the mean Jaccard index (mJI) is calculated, where each data set is equally weighted.
 As a test data set, we hold back 6,379,400 images with annotations from the eye trackers Look! and Enke GmbH.
 In order to evaluate over this data, we used the models ResNet-34~\cite{he2016deep}, ResNet-50~\cite{he2016deep}, MobilNetV2~\cite{sandler2018mobilenetv2}, and U-Net~\cite{ronneberger2015u} with residual blocks~\cite{he2016deep} and batch normalization~\cite{ioffe2015batch}.
 The training data was additionally augmented with 0-30\% random noise, rotations between -45-45$^\circ$, shifts of 0-20\%, 1.0-2.0 standard deviation blure, overlaying with images to simulate reflections, adding vertical and horizontal noise to pixel lines, and adding 0-10 noisy squares or ellipses with random size and orientation.
 As optimizer for the semantic segmentation, we used SGD~\cite{qian1999momentum} with the parameters $5*10^{-4}$ weight decay, 0.99 momentum, and 0.1 learning rate.
 After every sequence one thousand epochs, the learning rate was reduced by a factor of 0.1.
 This was performed up to a learning rate of $10^{-5}$.
 As a loss function for the pixel classes softmax was used.
 For landmark regression, Adam~\cite{kingma2014adam} was used with the parameters $5*10^{-4}$ as weight decay, 0.9 and 0.99 for the first and second momentum, respectively, and learning rate of $10^{-4}$.
 After every sequence of one thousand epochs, the learning rate was reduced by a factor of 0.1.
 This was enacted up to a learning rate of $10^{-8}$.
 L2 was used as the loss function.

 \textbf{Evaluation environment} We used the C++-based CuDNN framework for the neural net models.
+The Evaluation was performed with pre-compiled executables.
 The hardware for the test environment involves an Intel i5-4570 CPU with 4 cores, 16 Gigabyte DDR4 memory and an NVIDIA 1050ti with 4 Gigabyte memory.

 \definecolor{Gray}{gray}{0.8}